ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     [Back to Building a simple app with Swift and AppAuth](#simple)

-    If your OAuth 2.0 development servers (the OP and the RS) require HTTPS and use self-signed certificates, you will need to accommodate that as described in [Apple's Technical Q&A: HTTPS and Test Servers](https://developer.apple.com/library/archive/qa/qa1948/_index.html).
+    If your OAuth 2.0 development servers (the OP and the RS) require HTTPS and use self-signed certificates, you will need to accommodate that with an approach described in [Apple's Technical Q&A: HTTPS and Test Servers](https://developer.apple.com/library/archive/qa/qa1948/_index.html).

     To install a CA root certificate on an iOS device simulator, for example, drag and drop the certificate file on a (preferably Settings) screen and follow the installation prompt.
 If there is no installation prompt, you may need to manually open Settings > General > Profile > _your-CA-certificate_ to install the certificate after it has been downloaded.
 On a more recent version of iOS, enable the certificate in General > About > Certificate Trust Settings.
 It may take more than one attempt to engage the installation process.
 In that case, don't get discouraged and keep trying; eventually, the simulator will cooperate.